JulienParis/hydroviz/README.md

 ## Features :
 This app proposes different features :
 - _dynamic data visualisation_ of pesticides concentrations stats by stations
-- _interactive cartography_ of underground waters in France
+- _interactive cartography_ of groundwaters in France
 - ...

 -----------------------------------------------------
 ## Under the hood :

 _Minimal Flask application_ with the following architecture and libraries

-- _panda_       : data analysis, access and query stats datas in Python (licence BSL)
+- _pandas_      : data analysis, access and query stats datas in Python (licence BSL)
 	- includes / dependencies :
 		- numpy (licence ?)
 		- ...
 - _geopandas_   : access and query geo datas in Python   (licence ?)
 	- includes / dependencies :
 		- shapely (licence ?)
-		- ...
-- _topojson.py_ : conversion geojson <--> topojson to reduce size of geodatas
-	- includes / dependencies :
-		- ...
-- _Folium_    : directly create Leaflet with Python (licence ?)
-	- includes / dependencies :
-- _Vincent_   :  ( licence )
-	- includes / dependencies :
 		- ...
 - _flask_     : web framework in Python (licence ? )
 - _bootstrap_ : (licence)
     - _D3_.js :
     - _Leaflet_ : (automatic from Folium)

 # ::::: TO DO : WRITE DOCUMENTATION FOR INSTALLATION AND USE IN A VENV